 I suppose, to many, that might seem to be a rather silly question.
-On the surface, you might think that most people have at least, if not perfectly healthy, a little bit of self-esteem or a reasonably good self-image.
+On the surface, you might think that most people think well of themselves, that they have a little bit of self-esteem or a reasonably good self-image.

 What do you think about yourself?
 Not superficially but, in your quiet moments, do you think of yourself, truly think of yourself, as worthy, capable, intelligent, loving, harmonious, joyful, blessed, attractive?
 Do you see lack and limitation or do you see prosperity in your life?